spencerlepine/cyber-dojo-exercises/README.md

 # Cyber Dojo Exercises

 # Description
-Solutions to the Cyber Dojo exercises.
-Most of the code is written in Python and tested with Pytest.
+Personal solutions to various Cyber Dojo exercises.
+Code is written in Python and tests use 'asserts' with pytest.

+## Credit
+All credit goes to the owner(s) of [cyber-dojo](https://cyber-dojo.org/creator/home) who created/organized these challenges.